Cheddar Biscuits (ready in under 30 minutes!)

 Cheddar biscuits are easy to make and ready in under 30 minutes.
 These drop biscuits have fresh chives and garlic powder for depth of flavor.

 I love a good savory biscuit—especially one with cheese.
-These cheddar biscuits have fresh chives and garlic powder to provide plenty of flavor.
+These cheddar biscuits have fresh chives and garlic powder to provide plenty of flavor (much like my cheddar scones).
 They go well with scrambled eggs, but can also be served along side a comfort dish like soup or stew.

 Why you should make this recipe: These drop biscuits are ready in less than 30 minutes!
 They are light, fluffy and buttery.
 Plus, there are less than 10 ingredients in these cheddar biscuits.